FrancescoDiCursi/bibtex-google-scholar/README.md

 Open the terminal in that folder and, once you have installed all the needed libraries (along with the ChromeDriver), just run the following command:  `python bibtex-google-scholar-formatting.py`

 Follow the questions according to your need and be carefull to insert the correct answers, otherwise the script will crash.
-______
-⚠️ REMIND

-Services hate automation, also the ethic one. <sub>(When it is done by others of course 😏)</sub>

-So if you have a really long bibliography then you should stay close to the PC, doing CAPTCHAs when needed (the longest the saddest).

-Despite this, don't worry about time: the script is conceived to wait (up to 1 day circa) in points in which CAPTCHAs appear and to perform a bit slowler than humans (in order not to be blocked).

-Given this, if you need an instant aneous formatter, good luck in your search.